 A Merchant’s Guide to Cash Back Debit Card Transactions

-The world of retail can be a challenging place, and brick-and-mortar merchants know that the more conveniences and add-on services you can offer your customer, the easier it is to build loyalty, repeat business, and a solid reputation.
+The world of retail can be a challenging place, and brick-and-mortar merchants know that the more conveniences and add-on services you can offer your customers, the easier it is to build loyalty, repeat business, and a solid reputation.
 One benefit that many retailers offer is cash back on debit card transactions.

 Customers appreciate having an easy way to get cash without added fees, but offering cash back does place some additional responsibilities on the merchant.
 What’s the process behind cash back debit card transactions, and what do merchants need to be aware of before they start offering them?